xlanor/SIM-UoW-Timetable-bot/README.md

 * [jsonpickle](https://github.com/jsonpickle/jsonpickle) - jsonpickle is used to seralize the bot object that is then passed to celery, enabling communications to be maintained.
 * [PyMongo](https://github.com/mongodb/mongo-python-driver) - PyMongo is objectively the best raw mongo connector, coming with a default connection pool enabled by default.
 * [MongoDB](https://www.mongodb.com/) - mongoDB is used as the main database for this system, because I wanted to experiment with noSQL systems.
+* [Poetry](https://github.com/sdispater/poetry) - Poetry is used to handle package management using a pyproject.toml file.

 Last but not least,
 * [SIMConnect](https://simconnect.simge.edu.sg/) - For not providing native API methods